mattiaferrarini/smiles-mid-training/README.md

 ### Conda and SLURM
 My idea is to create and update conda environments directly within the SLURM jobs (see `slurm/baseline.slurm` for an example) as that seems the easiest way to run jobs without having to remember to do many things.

+### Flash Attention

+Since we are working on an `aarch64` architecture (Grace Hopper nodes), official pre-built wheels for Flash Attention are not available.
+We must build and install it from source.
+This allows the library to compile specifically for the cluster's GPU architecture.

+**Warning:** This process involves compiling complex CUDA kernels and takes **approx. 40-60 minutes**.
+Do not run this on a login node; it will likely fail or get killed.

+**Step-by-Step Build Instructions:**

+1.  **Start an Interactive Session:**
+    Request a GPU node for 1 hour to ensure the compilation has access to the GPU driver and sufficient resources.
+    ```bash
+    srun --partition=normal --nodes=1 --gres=gpu:1 --time=01:00:00 --pty /bin/bash
+    ```

+2.  **Prepare the Environment:**
+    Activate your conda environment and install the necessary build tools. `ninja` is crucial to speed up compilation.
+    ```bash
+    source ~/miniconda3/etc/profile.d/conda.sh
+    conda activate ml4science
+    pip install packaging ninja setuptools
+    ```

+3.  **Verify Setup:**
+    Ensure PyTorch is installed and `nvcc` (CUDA compiler) is accessible.
+    ```bash
+    python -c "import torch; print(torch.__version__, torch.version.cuda)"
+    nvcc --version
+    ```

+4.  **Install Flash Attention:**
+    Run the following command to compile and install the library directly.
+We use `--no-build-isolation` to force the builder to use the PyTorch version currently installed in your environment.
+    ```bash
+    # This command will take ~40 minutes.
+Do not interrupt it.
+    pip install flash_attn --no-build-isolation
+    ```

+5.  **Verify Installation:**
+    Run this Python one-liner to confirm the library can be imported and loaded correctly:
+    ```bash
+    python -c "import flash_attn; print(f'Flash Attention {flash_attn.__version__} is successfully installed')"
+    ```
+    If this prints the version number without errors, the installation was successful.

 ### Jobreport